kutinden/buyingacar/README.md

 and do most of the communication first.
 Their title is "sales consultant" or "sales specialist" etc. You will see that in email signature

-As you will progress though negotiations, the person with "manager" in title will be included in the conversation - you will either be emailing a different person (whom your first contact will forward the emails) or salesperson will repeatedly mention his manager as an excuse for the delay in reply.
+As you will progress through negotiations, the person with "manager" in title will be included in the conversation - you will either be emailing a different person (whom your first contact will forward the emails) or salesperson will repeatedly mention his manager as an excuse for the delay in reply.
 This is a good sign - as it resembles what happens in dealerships when you visit in person.
 For example, the OTD price breakdowns usually involve "going to the manager to print it out"